google/ExoPlayer/troubleshooting.md

 [CORS enabled][].
 The [Cast framework][] requires content to be CORS enabled in order to play it.

+### How can I get a decoding extension to load and be used for playback? ###

+* Most extensions have manual steps to check out and build the dependencies, so make sure you've followed the steps in the README for the relevant extension.
+  For example, for the FFmpeg extension it's necessary to follow the instructions in [extensions/ffmpeg/README.md][], including passing configuration flags to [enable decoders][] for the format(s) you want to play.
+* For extensions that have native code, make sure you're using the correct version of the Android NDK as specified in the README, and look out for any errors that appear during configuration and building.
+You should see `.so` files appear in the `libs` subdirectory of the extension's path for each supported architecture after following the steps in the README.
+* To try out playback using the extension in the [demo application][], see [enabling extension decoders][].
+See the README for the extension for instructions on using the extension from your own app.
+* If you're using [DefaultRenderersFactory][], you should see an info-level log line like "Loaded FfmpegAudioRenderer" in logcat when the extension loads.
+If that's missing, make sure the application has a dependency on the extension.
+* If you see warning-level logs from [LibraryLoader][] in logcat, this indicates that loading the native component of the extension failed.
+If this happens, check you've followed the steps in the extension's README correctly and that no errors were output while following the instructions.

+If you're still experiencing problems using extensions, please check the ExoPlayer [issue tracker][] for any relevant recent issues.
+If you need to file a new issue and it relates to building the native part of the extension, please include full command line output from running README instructions, to help us diagnose the issue.

 [Fixing "Cleartext HTTP traffic not permitted" errors]: #fixing-cleartext-http-traffic-not-permitted-errors
 [Fixing "SSLHandshakeException" and "CertPathValidatorException" errors]: #fixing-sslhandshakeexception-and-certpathvalidatorexception-errors
 [What formats does ExoPlayer support?]: #what-formats-does-exoplayer-support